microsoft/fabrikate/docs/component.md

 ### Jaeger

-This [component specification](https://github.com/bnookala/fabrikate-jaeger) is specified in JSON and also utilizes a `repositories` field to add the incubator repo to helm.
+This [component specification](https://github.com/bnookala/fabrikate-jaeger) is specified in JSON and utilizes the `method: helm` feature to `helm fetch` the jaeger chart from the incubator helm repo.

 ```json
 {